 After resting we took to the trail again.
-We saw this rice paddy snake lazing in the sun.
-When the snake realize humans want to make use of the stair, he obliges and went away.
+We saw a rice paddy snake lazing in the sun.
+When the snake realize humans want to make use of the stair, it obliges and went away.

 Along the way, there is what Titus and I termed the mineral water refilling station, nature’s gift to tired and thirsty travellers.
 Hurray!

 After rounding off the corner we saw Bomod-ok Falls!
 The famous Big Falls of Sagada.